-Managers need to focus on ensuring the strategies are right for the situations that our sales teams face.
+Managers need to focus on ensuring that the strategies are right for the situations that sales teams face.
 And this idea isn’t just successful in selling, but in coaching as well.
 This ability to adjust your approach, or selling fluency, is a key differentiator in high-performing managers.
-If managers can their mindset from “how-to” and instead focus on the “when-to,” they will have a leg up on building a high-performing sales team.
+If managers can adjust their mindset from “how to” and instead focus on “when to,” they will have a leg up on building a high-performing sales team.

 Assessing Return on Sales Technology Investments

-According to a survey conducted by SMA, only 13 percent of organizations believe their pre-purchase ROI estimates are accurate.
+According to a survey conducted by SMA, only 13% of organizations believe that their pre-purchase ROI estimates are accurate.
 The big question in the room was how to accurately measure ROI.
-For this there are no shortcuts; it’s all about data.
+For this, there are no shortcuts; it’s all about data.

 What data should we be measuring?
-SMA’s study showed that cost reduction was the most common and most obvious measurement for ROI, but 58 percent of sales leaders surveyed by SMA said that productivity was key, while 55 percent noted that time saved was also an important measurement.
+SMA’s study showed that cost reduction was the most common and most obvious measurement for ROI, but 58% of sales leaders surveyed by SMA said that productivity was key, while 55% noted that time saved was also an important measurement.
 Thompson also underscored the importance of adoption in measuring the ROI of an investment.